akshatarrao/CSI5112-Project/privacy_report.md

     display_data  = res.data.filter(this.user.permission)
     display(display_data)
 ```
-One major flaw of this approach is that additional data that the user may not have permission to view is communicated via open network.
+One major flaw of this approach is that additional data that the user may not have permission to view is communicated via an open network.
 It will increase the size of data communicated and slow down the response time.
 More importantly, malicious users can view the pre-filtered data either with browser developer tools or completely bypass the frontend.
 Therefore, this approach is abandoned.

 ## Task 3: Error Headlining for Unauthorised READ Operations

 ### Proposed Solution

-It is important for the system to gracefully handle unauthorised operations so the user experience is to user's satisfaction.
-There are three ways that the system can prevent and/or recover for this kind of errors.
+It is important for the system to gracefully handle unauthorized operations so the user experience is to users' satisfaction.
+There are three ways that the system can prevent and/or recover from this kind of error.

 #### Prevent the Actions
-If the system can identify invalid actions based on the information that is available to the frontend, it can hide the action trigger to prevent the invalid requests being made.
+If the system can identify invalid actions based on the information that is available to the frontend, it can hide the action trigger to prevent invalid requests from being made.
 For example, since the frontend has the user permission information based on the user type, it can choose not to display the "search order history based on username" filter because this user type can only view their own order history.

 #### Return Empty Results
 If the frontend does not have enough information to dramatically provide UI triggers, it should be prepared to display an empty result.
-For example, independently of the previous section, when a user A tries to search order history of another user B but A does not have sufficient permission, the backend should return an empty result.
+For example, independently of the previous section, when user A tries to search a order history of another user B but A does not have sufficient permission, the backend should return an empty result.
 The frontend should be able to handle this use case.

 #### Advice Solution
 In addition to the previous section, after handling the empty result, the system can advise the user on how to retrieve the desired data.
 For example, the system can also display a message "Please connect customer support to request access to order ID 123" so the user will not feel lost.